-Santander UK plc has agreed to guarantee the payment of any obligations or liabilities (whether actual or contingent, or for the payment of any amount or delivery of any property) incurred by Cater Allen Limited (whether as principal or surety) to any person on or before 31 December 2025 under or in respect of any dealing, transaction or engagement whatsoever, including without prejudice to the generality of the foregoing, subject to specific exceptions set out in the deed poll guarantee.
+Santander UK plc guarantees the payment or performance of any unsubordinated obligations or liabilities incurred by Cater Allen on or before 31 December 2025 under or in respect of any dealing, transaction or engagement.

 Maturities of financial liabilities

 The following table analyses the Company's financial liabilities by relevant contractual maturity grouping on an undiscounted cash flow basis based on the remaining period to the contractual maturity date, at the balance sheet date.